 We saw for one tour that quantity was down over last year, but the quality was up.

-We can then take this further to see if the increased quality justifies the lower quantity.
+From there, we can then take this further to see if the increased quality justifies the lower quantity.
 We do this with event return-on-investment (ROI) modeling.

 Sometimes the trade-off is worth it for the brand.
 Other times it’s not.
 But there is always a trade-off between the two and if you don’t know what the story is for your own brand or tour, you’re truly running blind.